Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/adc/adc_low_power_mode/readme.md

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC0 (J4)
+- SDMMC slot used for bootloading the application is SDMMC0 (J3)
-- Connect the USB port J22 on board to the computer using a micro USB cable (to enable debug com port)
-- Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
+- Connect the USB port J1 on board to the computer using a micro USB cable (to power the board).
-- Use a jumper wire to connect Pin 32 of J16 (AD0 is mapped to Port Pin PB11) to 3.3 V or GND
+- Use a jumper wire to connect Pin 29 of J9 (AD0 is mapped to Port Pin PB11) to 3.3 V or GND
-- Use a jumper wire to connect Pin 33 of J16 (AD1 is mapped to Port Pin PB12) to 3.3 V or GND
+- Use a jumper wire to connect Pin 32 of J9 (AD1 is mapped to Port Pin PB12) to 3.3 V or GND
-- Use a jumper wire to connect Pin 31 of J16 (AD2 is mapped to Port Pin PB13) to 3.3 V or GND
+- Use a jumper wire to connect Pin 16 of J8 (AD2 is mapped to Port Pin PB13) to 3.3 V or GND
-- *NOTE - Reset push button is labelled as SW3*
+- Use a FTDI cable to connect J11 connector to computer.

 ## Running the Application